mehdishamaa/Virtual-Machine-Project/README.md

+# Automation of Nodejs:

+- This ZIP file allows us to create a virtual machine with the use of a single command
+- This command also automatically installs a Nodejs Application
+- Reverse proxy redirection from port 3000 to port 80 is automated

 :bangbang: WARNING :bangbang:

 # Please make sure the following dependencies are installed BEFORE you attempt to download the ZIP file: